 “We first use Joel on our new home purchase in 2007 in St Matthews, Kentucky area and he was great to work with.
 We have since refinanced our home with him in 2010 when rates got really low and he has always delivered on what he says.
 I could not imagine using anyone else.”

 Contacted him about buying a home and he was great to work with.
 I was moving to Louisville Ky to take a new job and he walked me through the entire process.
 He explained to me all the different options for FHA, VA, USDA mortgage loans and credit score requirements versus Fannie Mae.
 Since I was a first time home buyer I needed alot of help and guidance.
 I would definitely recommend him.
 Fast to respond and available to answer questions that I or my realtor had after hours.

 We moved from Michigan to Northern Kentucky area and we were really impressed.
 We got a USDA loan no money down and closed in less than 3.5 weeks.
 We shopped around online with other lenders but Joel was always first to respond and his rates were just a little better than other lenders.
 He kept us informed through the process along with our realtor and there was absolutely no surprises like we heard from other co-workers and friends that they experienced in their loan process.
 We have already referred another co-worker to Joel .
 He’s AWESOME!

-How long does it take after a Bankruptcy, foreclosure or short-sale to get approved for A Kentucky VA, USDA, Rural Housing, FHA, and Conventional Mortgage loan in 2014?
+How long does it take after a Bankruptcy, foreclosure or short-sale to get approved for A Kentucky VA, USDA, Rural Housing, FHA, and Conventional Mortgage loan?

 |Kentucky Mortgage Loan Program||Chapter 7 Bankruptcy|